Web standards for page and file titles

 Examples

 • 'Inspections' - this is too vague.
-Be more specific: eg 'Vehicle safety inspections'.
+Be more specific: for example 'Vehicle safety inspections'.

 • 'Contact SCC' - could be Surrey Cricket Club?
 Specialist Computer Centres?
 So spell it out: in full 'Contact Surrey County Council'.